allthingstalk/nodejs-client-examples/README.md

+### This library is deprecated

+nodejs-client-examples library is deprecated, and will not receive any further updates.
+Please use [nodejs-sdk](https://github.com/allthingstalk/nodejs-sdk) instead.

+---

 # AllThingsTalk Internet of Things Node.js library, for Raspberry Pi, Intel Edison/Galileo, Web services

 Use it to connect your sensors, actuators, apps, services, controllers...
 Cat, dog, grandmother to the AllThingsTalk IoT Cloud platform, and interact with any other hardware or front-end you connect using REST, MQTT, STOMP, or AMQP.